-Craig Farrell is the Member for Derwent and Shadow Minister for Infrastructure, Shadow Minister for Environment, Parks and Heritage.
+Craig Farrell is the Member for Derwent, Leader of Opposition Business in the Legislative Council and Assitant Shadow Minister for Traffic and Transport.

 Craig Farrell was born in Scottsdale.
 He attended school in Scottsdale then Alanvale College in Launceston.
 Craig is married with four children and one grandson.